dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

         ...

-We will convert the above directory structure into this structure for ease of data training
+We will convert the above directory structure into this structure for ease of data processing.

 data/
     train/